top of page

 • Speaking up risked exposure of perceived inadequacy or difference

-While shyness may have once helped you feel protected from discomfort or social scrutiny, it no longer serves you in creating genuine, fulfilling relationships.
-Instead of keeping you safe, it keeps you small, unheard, and disconnected from the richness of human connection.
-The good news is that confidence can be built, one step at a time, without forcing yourself to be someone you're not.
+And while shyness may have once helped you feel protected from discomfort or social scrutiny, it now keeps you small, unheard, and disconnected from the richness of genuine connection.

 The Heavy Cost of Shyness